 - Items with deep grooves or cracks – Bicarbonate of soda leaves behind a thin white residue when dry and will be visible.

-- Marble surfaces – Stone manufacturers advise that repeated use of any mild abrasive can wear away the sealants used on marble which then leaves it open to etching and wear.
+- Marble surfaces – Stone manufacturers advise that repeated use of any mild abrasive can wear away the sealants used on marble, leaving it open to etching and wear.
 I would, therefore, recommend that you use hydrogen peroxide and a soft cloth instead of an abrasive cleaner.
-Even better, use special stone soap such as Simple Green Stone Cleaner and Polish which can be found on Amazon.
+Even better, use special stone soap such as Simple Green Stone Cleaner and Polish, which can be found on Amazon.

 - Jewelry – As a mild abrasive bicarbonate of soda can scratch precious metals and thus remove their shine.